nronzel/pyrealescrape/README.md

 Uses Requests & BeautifulSoup4.

 > PLEASE NOTE: This is for educational purposes only and all data is publicly visible and available on the website without an account.
-The data being scraped is not monetized in any way.
+The data being scraped is not monetized in any way, and absolutely no images are scraped.

+I fully expect this to break often and will try my best to keep it up to date.
+I tried grabbing `data-testid` as much as possible in the hopes it doesn't change as often as a dynamically generated class name would.

 ## Description

 Currently allows searching location.
 You can search using the following case-sensitive formats:
-`Tampa_FL`
-`Hillsborough-County_FL`
+`Tampa FL`
+`Hillsborough-County FL`
 `33604`

 I intend to sanitize the inputs and automatically form the input into the proper format.